WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/5-inclusivity.md

 | manufactured | manmade |
 | chairperson | chairman |
 | everyone, folks, people | guys, gals, girls, boys |

+Don't use *he, him, his, she, her, or hers* while refencing people.
+Only use these pronouns if a particular individual prefers to be identified with them.
+To write around pronouns, you can:
+- Use a plural pronoun such as *they, their*, or *them*, even if it references a single individual.
+- Rewrite the sentence to have a plural noun and pronoun.
+- Rewrite using the second person (*you*).
+- Use the words *person* or *individual*.
+-

 ## Using diverse examples